Collecting metrics¶

 procpath record essentially does the same as

 procpath query "..."
-"SELECT * FROM record"
+"SELECT * FROM record" but instead of an ephemeral

 SQLite database, it creates a persistent one and saves snapshots there in